sschwindt/hydroinformatics/docs/index.md

 The chapters come along with exercises that align with the learning contents of this e-book and feature applications in water resources management, hydraulic engineering, and ecohydraulics.

-The {doc}`Troubleshooting </troubleshoot/dbg_anaconda>` chapter includes information about how to debug known issues (not that issues ever existed...).
+The {doc}`Troubleshoot </troubleshoot/dbg-anaconda>` chapter includes information about how to debug known issues (not that issues ever existed...).

 Enjoy a successful and entertaining learning experience!